All Episodes

 This was in 1978.

-I was in the eighth grade, and so the wheel started turning.
+I was in the eighth grade.

-I was like, Man, that's a business idea.
+I was like, man, that's a business idea.

 I said, dump that stuff here.

-I had a friends and enemies, I give them a sack of tomatoes.
+They give them a sack of tomatoes.

-Well, fast forward, I went to college six years of undergraduate studies at the University of Tennessee.
+Well, fast forward, I went to college, six years of undergraduate studies at the University of Tennessee.

 I thoroughly enjoyed my college career, six years of studies.

-Um I didn't drink or smoke pot, and it still took me six years.
+I didn't drink or smoke pot, and it still took me six years.

 That's pretty good.

-And up agreeing to let technological adult education.
+Ended up agreeing technological and adult education.

 I was certified to teach shop, took a few art classes, and apparently I got an art certification, I think, on my certificate, I believe.

-But anyway, so um, I can weld and fix motors and I can burn your house down if you need it wired.
+But anyway, so I can weld and fix motors and I can burn your house down if you need it wired.

 I can't do that very well.